mitmedialab/music-signaling/README.md

 >>> import client
 >>> c = client.Client()
 ```
-after the tracks begin to play, feel free to try different signaling levels, at least a few seconds apart so people can listen to the modifications:
+after the tracks begin to play, feel free to try different signaling levels, at least a few seconds apart so you can listen to the modifications:

 ```
 >>> c.signal(0)